Automating lookup value changes

-FileHold 14 and higher versions introduced a new lookup feature to document schemas.
-A single metadata field can now be the key to populating many other metadata values.
+The schema lookup feature can use a single metadata field can to be the key to populating many other metadata values.
 The lookup is performed whenever the user pressed the Lookup button.
 The user is able to edit the lookup data as needed.
 There will be no changes recorded to the metadata until the user presses Add or Save.

 FileHold does have one type of metadata field that can automatically be updated based on information in an external database: database dropdown menus.
 The internal FileHold id for each field value does not change, but the displayed text that goes with that id can.
-We can leaverage this knowledge to create a link between an one time lookup and any associated values in an indirect way that will be automatically updated by FileHold.
+We can leverage this knowledge to create a link between an one time lookup and any associated values in an indirect way that will be automatically updated by FileHold.